appbaseio/reactive-manual/docs/v1.0.0/components/NumberBox.md

 - **labelPosition** `String` [optional]
     position where label is shown, one of "left", "top", "right", "bottom".
 Defaults to `left`.
 - **queryFormat** `String` [optional]
-    type of query to perform, one of "exact", "gte" (greater than or equal), "lte" (less than or equal) .
+    type of query to perform, one of `exact`, `gte` and `lte`:
+    * `exact` implies a query match with the exact value as the one selected in the UI view,
+    * `gte` implies a query match that satisfies all values that are greater than or equal to the one selected in the UI view.
+    * `lte` implies a query match that satisfies all values that are less than or equal to the one selected in the UI view.

     Defaults to `gte`.
 - **showFilter** `Boolean` [optional]
     show as filter when a value is selected in a global selected filters view.
 Defaults to `true`.
 - **filterLabel** `String` [optional]